Divorce rates among older adults are on the rise. Rekindle the spark with these fire-starters.

 Reason #2: You’ve Lost Common Interests

 While spending time apart and pursuing your passions is important, you also don’t want to start leading completely separate and independent lives, Schwartz says.
-This can happen when kids are out of the picture, since many couples no longer have a shared “project” to work on.
+This can happen when kids are out of the picture, since many older couples no longer have a shared “project” to work on.

 Strike this match: Discover something you’re both enthusiastic about and can enjoy together, Schwartz says.
 And going out to dinner once a month doesn’t cut it.
 Think big picture: planning your bucket-list vacation to Paris, getting a dog, taking a sculpting class, or even starting a nonprofit or small business.